iMattPro/abbc3/README.md

 **Manual:**

-1. Copy the entire contents of this repo to to `phpBB/ext/vse/abbc3/`
+1. Copy the entire contents of this repo to `phpBB/ext/vse/abbc3/`
 2. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.
 3. Click `Enable`.

 **Git CLI:**

 1. From the board root run the following git command:
-`git clone -b extension https://github.com/VSEphpbb/abbc3.git phpBB/ext/vse/abbc3`
+`git clone -b master https://github.com/VSEphpbb/abbc3.git phpBB/ext/vse/abbc3`
 2. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.
 3. Click `Enable`.